Occupational Safety Activities

 In order to provide education with a policy of cultivating the sensitivity of employees to be aware of risks and avoid accidents, we established the Safety Training Dojo in part of the Monozukuri Training and Education Center in March 2013.

 With the simulation equipment, employees can virtually experience accident risks and the circumstances in which they occur through simulations of industrial accidents that are difficult to communicate verbally.
 There are 35 different kinds of equipment which makes you experience pinching or entanglement with accident scenarios that could happen in the workplace.
-In fiscal 2017, about 2000 employees of NGK SPARK PLUG CO., LTD. and group companies took the course.
-Ever since we started operating the virtual reality simulation equipment, many participants have learned the potential danger of fall and overturn.
-In fiscal 2018, we intend to improve education aimed at the zero occupational accidents.
+More than 2000 employees of NGK SPARK PLUG CO., LTD. and group companies take the course every year.
+In Fiscal 2018, many participants have learned the potential danger of falling and overturning machines through the use of VR equipment.
+We will increase the number of the VR units in accordance with government policy.
+We intend to introduce “drop shock hazard simulators” to our training in order to let employees know there is a risk of serious injury if a nearby object falls on you.
+We will strive to improve education and aim for zero occupational accidents.

 Standing sentry activity for observance of rules led by Safety and Health Committee